hibbitts-design/grav-skeleton-helios-course-hub/plugins/helios-course-hub/README.md

 Grav Helios Course Hub often works really well when you:

-- Want a polished, permanent companion site for one or more courses alongside your existing LMS and have access to a Web server
+- Want a visually refined, permanent companion site for one or more courses alongside your existing LMS and have access to a Web server
 - Want a fully designed, ready-to-use course site without custom design or coding work
 - Want to support multiple courses from a single installation with automatic course switching
 - Need context-aware search — automatically scoped to all courses from the Courses homepage, or narrowed to the current course when browsing within it